WebEngDUS/WebEngDUS/README.md

 ## Organizers and contact

-Having a question or feedback for us?
+Have a question or feedback for us?

 * [Open an issue in our GitHub issue tracker](https://github.com/WebEngDUS/WebEngDUS/issues/new)
 * Speak to us at one of the local events